Microarray analysis techniques: Introduction

 Microarray data analysis is the final step in reading and processing data produced by a microarray chip.
 Samples undergo various processes including purification and scanning using the microchip, which then produces a large amount of data that requires processing via computer software.
 It involves several distinct steps, as outlined in the image below.
 Changing any one of the steps will change the outcome of the analysis, so the MAQC Project was created to identify a set of standard strategies.
 Companies exist that use the MAQC protocols to perform a complete analysis.

 Techniques

 Most microarray manufacturers, such as Affymetrix and Agilent, provide commercial data analysis software alongside their microarray products.
 There are also open source options that utilize a variety of methods for analyzing microarray data.

 Aggregation and normalization

 Comparing two different arrays or two different samples hybridized to the same array generally involves making adjustments for systematic errors introduced by differences in procedures and dye intensity effects.
 Dye normalization for two color arrays is often achieved by local regression.
 LIMMA provides a set of tools for background correction and scaling, as well as an option to average on-slide duplicate spots.
 A common method for evaluating how well normalized an array is, is to plot an MA plot of the data.
-MA plots can be produced using programs and languages such as R, MATLAB, and Excel.
+MA plots can be produced using programs and languages such as R and MATLAB.